betatrek/BetatrekOnRails/README.md

-		** Now `ssh-add -l` should list your key's fingerprint ** If you want to ssh with the agent: `ssh -A -i betatrek.pem …` ** Capistrano should be configured to automatically forward your ssh-agent ** Also note that the ssh-agent should expire eventually and would need to be refreshed.
+		** Now `ssh-add -l` should list your key's fingerprint ** If you want to ssh with the agent: `ssh -A -i betatrek.pem …` ** Capistrano should be configured to automatically forward your ssh-agent ** Also note that the ssh-agent should expire eventually and would need to be refreshed (`ssh-add -l` returns no identities, run `ssh-add` again).
 4. Success!